RatkoR/laravel-crate.io/README.md

 User::create(['id'=>1,'name'=> $foo]);
 ```

-it will insert a user with object `{"bar": "test"}` stored in 'name' field.
+it will do an insert with 'name' field set to object `{"bar": "test"}`.
 I don't know if it's a feature or a bug..
 I'll leave it to the developers to use it or not.

 `Connection::recordsHaveBeenModified()` is now properly called for all laravels that have it defined.